 Students at Emmaus are challenged to the life of a mind transformed in Christ, empowering them to see their God-given abilities, and equipping them to boldly lead out for the kingdom.
 Our alumni become agents of transformation and sustainability in Caribbean as move out into their communities, embrace the resources available to them, and change culture.
 Emmaus, as a leading Christian university rooted in Christian orthodoxy, brings truth to the fear-based animistic cultures the Caribbean through Christian higher education.
 We intentionally contextualize the message of the Gospel in a way that enables individuals and communities to experience the indwelling power of the Holy Spirit that protects, defends, and sustains them in a fallen world.

 We exist to train Christ-like redemptive leaders for the transformation of Haiti, the Caribbean, and beyond.
-We do this through higher education rooted in Christian orthodoxy,
+We do this through higher education rooted in Christian orthodoxy in response to the theological needs of the global church in the developing world.

 Our vision is to be a world-class leading evangelical Christian university for the Caribbean and beyond with students, staff, and graduates bringing transformational change to their communities.